Perry Mason (1957 TV series): Writing

 The production staff of Perry Mason worked at being technically correct and responsive to an audience that included lawyers and judges.
-Producer Ben Brady practiced law in New York before entering show business; story editor Gene Wang graduated from law school in Florida; and executive producer Gail Patrick Jackson studied law for two years before becoming an actress.
+Producer Ben Brady practiced law in New York before entering show business; story editor Gene Wang (pronounced "vahng"; he was of German heritage) graduated from law school in Florida; and executive producer Gail Patrick Jackson studied law for two years before becoming an actress.

 Many episodes are based on novels and short stories by lawyer-turned-writer Erle Stanley Gardner.
 Only two of the 69 Perry Mason novels Gardner published before January 1963 were not adapted for the series.
 All but three episodes in the first season were adapted from Gardner's stories.
 In season two, 14 of the 39 episodes came from Gardner originals.
 With the backlist exhausted, later seasons presented between one and five episodes drawn from Gardner stories, with occasional remakes of earlier adaptations.
 By the summer of 1958, Patrick was already supervising the work of 31 writers who were developing original scripts based on Gardner's characters.

 "Funny thing about writers," Patrick told TV Guide.
 "A lot of them think they'll improve on Erle.
 Most of them find out they can't even duplicate him."

 Writers submitted a draft script, which was reviewed for continuity, narrative content, and legal error by Patrick and Wang.
 A revised draft was then forwarded to Gardner, who would respond with a detailed brief indicating particular changes required to conform with the law.
 Gardner closely supervised the scripts throughout the run of the series, and continued to write new Perry Mason novels.

 By 1961, the strictures of the Perry Mason formula led Writer's Digest to declare, "This show has the reputation among writers as being the hardest one in Hollywood to work for."